SuDaxia-kai/test/index.md

 layout: minimal
 ---

-# SDM5008 Advanced Robotics Control
+# SDM5008 Advanced Control for Robotics

 ## What is this course about?